gautamSH20/QR/README.md

-# projrcts
+# QR

-# first project is QR page
+# i be making first project on git

-where used responsive media at 375px to have a mobile view
+In this i have just created a page with a QR

+And also added meadia at width:375px to show it in Mobile view